roeszler/toptails/README.md

 * This is the first interactive state of the buttons.
 * The user performing a 'mouse over' action each option will enlarge and change color, indicating interactivity and intuitively prompting the user to do something.
-* Each button has an embedded `title=" "` tag within the html allowing information to be rendered on the mouse hover interaction.
+* Each button has an embedded `title=" "` tag within the html allowing information to be rendered on mouse hover.

 3. The Active State